Search & Filter

 Market Insights

-The global market for thermal management technologies was valued at $16.1 billion in 2022 and is expected to grow at a compound annual growth rate (CAGR) of 8.5% to reach $26.1 billion by 2028.
-Thermal management technologies are used to maintain the temperature of a system.
-With the development of…
+The global market for advanced wound management products was valued at $10.7 billion in 2022 and is expected to grow at a compound annual growth rate (CAGR) of 6.2% to reach $15.3 billion by 2028.
+It is estimated that nearly 50 million people suffer from hard-to-heal wounds globally.
+The incidence…

 Bulletin Features